fbdtemme/bencode/README.md

 ![benchmark-decoding-view](docs/images/benchmark-decoding-view.svg)

 Note: libtorrent does not decode integers until they are actually accessed.
+This gives performance benefit when decoding but results in slower access times when retrieving the integer value.

 ## Examples